microsoft/CopilotHackathon/exercisefiles/dotnet/README.md

 Get the current directory

-Get the list of files in the current directory
+Get a list of files in the current directory

 Return the list of files